MoralisWeb3/changelog/2022-07-01-change-to-nft-search-endpoint.md

-# Changes to the NFT search endpoint: `/nft/search`
+# Changes to the NFT search endpoint: `/nft/search` from July 1, 2022

 ## Products affected
 - [ ] SDK